 - Place English muffins and back bacon on a sheet pan and broil until the muffins are lightly toasted.

 - Poach eggs and place on each half of the toasted English muffins with Canadian bacon (or ham or bacon strips).

 - Season each half and drizzle with hollandaise sauce.
 Serve immediately.

-TIP: adding a teaspoon of white vinegar to the water when poaching eggs will help keep the whites together as the egg cooks but it’s not necessary.
+TIP: Adding a teaspoon of white vinegar to the water when poaching eggs will help keep the whites together as the egg cooks.

 Easy Eggs Benedict Variations

 Today, eggs benedict can be made with dozens of variations like the addition of creamy spinach (called Eggs Benedict Florentine) or salmon (called Eggs Benedict Royale).
 Create your own favorite combination, fancy name optional!
 Below are some delicious ideas to get you started!

 - roasted asparagus